-A Pilgrimage for Nature is coming to Kirkby Lonsdale on Friday 1st October and camping for two nights in Jubilee Field.
+A Pilgrimage for Nature is coming to Kirkby Lonsdale on Friday 1st October and staying for two nights at the Methodist Hall.
 This is your chance to share stories and ideas about climate change and make a contribution to the cause.

-They will be organizing a Moot at 6pm on Saturday 2nd October – this will be an informal discussion about climate change and how it effects the land around us – and, at 7pm, a Scratch Performance – a practice performance for their final storytelling piece which will be performed at the COP26 Climate Change Conference in Glasgow!
+They have organised a Moot at 6pm on Saturday 2nd October at the Lunesdale Hall – this will be an informal discussion about climate change and how it effects the land around us – and, at 7pm, a Scratch Performance – a practice performance for their final storytelling piece which will be performed at the COP26 Climate Change Conference in Glasgow!
 Find out more on the Facebook event.

 “At this time of unique peril for our planet and all its inhabitants our plan is to deeply connect with and listen to the land we travel through, the species we encounter on the way and the communities living along the route.
 Our walk is a uniquely hopeful, creative and reverential kind of activism.